Request an appointment by clicking here or by calling 704-444-0087

 • Loss of motivation and low activity levels

-• Psychological and social difficulties become noticable
+• Psychological and social difficulties become noticeable

 • Symptoms of depression